Globalytd/team-2/App_Idea_Questionnaire.md

 ## 1. App Overview

 What is the name of your app?
-> Luganda Translator
+> StudyBuddy

 Describe your app idea in 2–3 sentences:
-> My app is called Luganda Translator.
-It helps people translate words and sentences from English to Luganda and back.
-This way, kids like me can learn a new language and talk to people who speak Luganda.
+> My app is called StudyBuddy It helps middle and high school students prepare for upcoming tests by allowing them to customize study guides based on their specific struggles.
+This way, students can focus on the areas they need the most help with, making studying more effective and less overwhelming.

 ---

 ## 2. Target Users

 Who is this app for? (age group, profession, students, parents, etc.)
-> Middle school students like me, and anyone who wants to learn Luganda or communicate with Luganda speakers.
+> This app targets middle and high school students (ages 11-18), as well as teachers or parents who want to support student learning.

 What problem do these users currently face?
-> They can't easily translate words or sentences to Luganda, so it's hard to learn the language or talk to people.
+> Students often struggle to identify and focus on their weak areas when studying for tests, leading to inefficient preparation and lower performance.

 How serious is this problem?
 (Low / Medium / High)
-> Medium
+> High

 ---

 ## 3. Problem and Solution

 Clearly describe the problem your app is solving:
-> People who want to learn Luganda or speak it have trouble finding quick translations for words and sentences.
+> Students preparing for tests lack personalized tools to address their specific learning gaps, resulting in generic study methods that don't target individual struggles.

 How does your app solve this problem?
-> The app lets users type in text and get it translated instantly to Luganda or English.
+> The app allows users to input their subjects, upcoming tests, and areas of difficulty, then generates a customized study guide with relevant content, quizzes, and tips.

 Why is your solution better than existing solutions (if any)?
-> It's simple for kids to use, and it's free.
-Other apps might be complicated or cost money.
+> Unlike generic study apps or websites, StudyBuddy offers AI-driven personalization that's free, easy to use, and focused on user-identified weaknesses, making it more effective for targeted improvement.

 ---